Fuerteventura: Coat of arms

-The coat of arms of Fuerteventura was prescribed by a Decree adopted on 15 October 1998 by the Government of the Canary Islands and published on 11 November 1998 in the official gazette of the Canary Islands, No. 142, pp. 13,432–13,433.
+The coat of arms of Fuerteventura was prescribed by a decree adopted on 15 October 1998 by the Government of the Canary Islands, and published on 11 November 1998 in the official gazette of the Canary Islands.
 It was adopted on 24 April 1998 by the Island Council and validated on 18 September 1998 by the Heraldry Commission of the Canary Islands.

 The heraldic description is "per pale and per fess.
 First, gules, a castle or, masoned sable, its gate and windows azure.
 Second, argent, lion gules, crowned, armed and langued or.
 Third, silver, three fesses chequy gules and or, in four rows, each one charged with a fess or.
 Bordure gules, with eight saltires or.
 Ensigned with a royal crown, open."

-According to José Manuel Erbez (Banderas y escudos de Canarias, 2007), the coat of arms is based on the arms of the island's provincial militia.
+According to José Manuel Erbez, the coat of arms is based on the arms of the island's provincial militia.
 The upper quarters represent Castile (symbolized by a castle) and León (symbolized by a lion).
 The lower quarter alludes to the Saavedra family; various members of this family were lords of Fuerteventura.